top of page

 Josh King:

 This moment, Dusty, could have come and gone.
 We might have had a war story, as you say.
-We might have drunk a beer to talk about this thing that didn't quite work out.
-But, and this is what people don't understand, they think that everything bad about this moment happened on that day, September 13th, 1988.
+But this is what people don't understand, they think that everything bad about this moment happened on that day, September 13th, 1988.
 It wouldn't have been anything other than maybe a missed opportunity or one day screw up, had not a television ad been made by Sig Rogich.

 Dusty Weis:

 Originally a creative for the Reagan '84 campaign, Sig Rogich was Iceland borne, with a reputation as cold-blooded strategist.
-He worked as director of advertising on Bush Quail '88, under none other than chief media advisor, Roger Ailes.
+He worked as director of advertising on Bush-Quayle '88, under none other than chief media advisor, Roger Ailes.
 Yes, that is disgraced former President of Fox News Roger Ailes.
-Together, they seized on one unfortunate moment and turned it into a brand.
+Together, they seized on one unfortunate moment… and turned it into a brand.

 Announcer: